chiplukes/.dotfiles/.config/nvim/README.md

 after removing stylelua from mason, may need to add:
 If you want Lua formatting to still work, install stylua system-wide with: winget install JohnnyMorganz.StyLua

+figure out good way to work with a terminal

+bookmarks!

+wezterm config

+dashboards for most common things

+resie windows is annoying